virajsabhaya23/virajsabhaya23/README.md

     class AboutMe:
         Current_edu = "University of Texas at Arlington" Hobbies = [
-                    'Drawing',
                     'Working Out'
                     'Playing Badminton'
-                    'Being up all Night chasing that ONE BUG...'
+                    'Being up all Night to fix that ONE BUG...'
                   ]
         Fun_Fact = "I like Mango salsa."